Everest Three Passes Trek

 It will take five to six hours of arduous trekking through the Nepal Himalayas to reach Dingboche, a wide valley settlement with fields surrounded by mountains.
 Just so you know, Dingboche is also the entry point to Island Peak Base Camp and Chhukung.

 You will relax, drink water, and eat on the day of acclimatization at Dingboche.
 To help your body cope, you will drink a lot of warm liquids and water, along with carbohydrates.
+To help your body adjust to the high altitude, you will then hike to Nangkartshang Peak (5083 m) before returning to Dingboche for the night.

 You will experience glacial terrain for the first time during the Three Passes Everest trek as the trail gradually leaves the Dingboche valley behind and enters high alpine terrain.
 When you get to Chukhung village, you'll see the yak pastures and the local herding lifestyle.